Akshay-Gk/Attach-EFS-to-Auto-Scaling-Group-in-AWS/README.md

  - Transition into IA - It instructs lifecycle management when to transition files into the file system's Infrequent access storage class.
  - Transition out of IA - It instructs lifecycle management when to transition files out of IA storage.
  -
-> `#RRGGBBNote : Bill generated will differ as per the option you choose.To know more about this click`                            https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html
+> `Note : Bill generated will differ as per the option you choose.To know more about this click`                            https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html
 - Enable Encryption for the data if neccessery.
 - Here im choosing 30 days in Transition into IA and Not enabling Encryption.
 ![image](https://github.com/Akshay-Gk/AWS-projects/assets/112197849/6e0c7a90-adce-4902-80aa-fc775f27f0ee)